Environmental Grant Program

-- Nahant Marsh Education Center will be awarded $2,000 for its Sedge Meadow Restoration and Enhancement project.
-Nahant Marsh staff and volunteers will survey 7.5 acres of Sedge Meadows.
-A variety of methods will be used to reduce invasive species cover, and native plants will be re-introduced.
-Volunteers will assist in monitoring and managing the site.
+Nahant Marsh Education Center will be awarded $1,875 for its Sedge Meadow Restoration and Enhancement project, Phase II.
+Nahant Marsh staff and volunteers will expand prairie and sedge meadow restoration efforts to include an additional 8 acres for a total of 15.5 acres.
+Success will be measured by reducing invasive species and increasing native plants and animals.

 Entries in IA should be sent to: